SUT-CS-GM/sut-cs-gm.github.io/docs/homeworks/index.md

 ---
 title: Homeworks
-description: Homework assignments, deadlines, and submission policies for the Generative Models course.
+description: Assignments, solutions, and deadlines for the Generative Models course.
 ---

 # Homeworks